Adhito/Project_AIG_SnakeAIvsAI/README.md

 <br>

 <hr>
 To visualize the clash of two different algorithm our team decide to use PyGame as a method for visualizing.
 We choose PyGame since it is one of the popular libraries and understandable to use.
+Below are the code that helps us visualize the two algorithm (A-Star and Dijkstra) that are used by Snakes at work.

 ### Initialize a random point.